cybermelons/gg-struggle/README.md

 ## tl;dr

 `gg-struggle` is a program that reduces loading times by caching the Guilty Gear server responses.
+Instead of taking 500+ ms/request, this takes ~20ms/req.

 ### Usage